Teleshuttle Corporation Developing New Media Technologies

 Coactivity concept -- initial white papers (from 9/02):

 CoTV technology can be offered by service providers in TV, Internet, e-commerce, and allied fields.
 Teleshuttle seeks to cooperate with all industry participants to develop and apply these methods to facilitate simultaneous media multitasking, to assist in the development of services, reference designs, and standards, and to license this technology broadly for widespread use.
-Partner inquiries and feedback are invited.

 Richard Reisman -- Bio